tensor2023/Awesome-Computational-Imaging/_sources/chapters/Chapter12_ScoreDiffusion/Chapter12_ScoreDiffusion.md

 Here we set up the RealNVP that we wish to optimize.

-A **normalizing flow** is a type of generative model that learns a complex data distribution by transforming a simple distribution (like a standard Gaussian) through a sequence of **invertible and differentiable functions**.
-Unlike implicit models (e.g., GANs), flows enable **exact likelihood computation** using the change-of-variables formula:
+A normalizing flow is a type of generative model that learns a complex data distribution by transforming a simple distribution (like a standard Gaussian) through a sequence of invertible and differentiable functions.
+Unlike implicit models (e.g., GANs), flows enable exact likelihood computation using the change-of-variables formula:
 $$
 \log p(x) = \log p(z) + \log \left| \det \left( \frac{\partial z}{\partial x} \right) \right|, \quad z = f^{-1}(x)
 $$

-**RealNVP (Real-valued Non-Volume Preserving flow)** is a popular flow model that uses **affine coupling layers**, where only part of the input is transformed at each step, enabling tractable and stable Jacobian computation.
+RealNVP (Real-valued Non-Volume Preserving flow) is a popular flow model that uses affine coupling layers, where only part of the input is transformed at each step, enabling tractable and stable Jacobian computation.

 ```python